 - a.
 Names of the committee members; - b.
 Name and title/position of the respondent; - Description of the allegation of research misconduct investigated; - d.
-Description of the investigation process utilized; - e.
-Inventory of the evidence reviewed, including documents and evidence examined and witnesses interviewed; - f.
-A finding as to whether research misconduct occurred for each separate allegation identified during the investigation, and whether it was committed intentionally, knowingly, or recklessly;
+Description of the investigation process utilized; - Inventory of the evidence reviewed, including documents and evidence examined and witnesses interviewed; - f.
+A finding as to whether research misconduct occurred for each separate allegation identified during the investigation, and whether it was committed intentionally, knowingly, or recklessly; - g.

-- g.
 Identification of each finding of research misconduct as plagiarism, falsification, fabrication, or other serious deviations from accepted practices; - Identification of the individual responsible for each instance of research misconduct; - i.
 Summary of the facts and analysis supporting the conclusion; - j.
 If federal funds are involved, identification of grant numbers, applications, contracts and publications that list PHS or other federal support; - k.
-Identification of any publications that require correction or retraction; and - Any comments on the draft investigation committee report by the respondent.
+Identification of any publications that require correction or retraction; and - Any comments on the draft investigation committee report by the respondent. - The inquiry report, and any additional information from the inquiry.